 Unfortunately, whether it can be completely reversed depends very much on how often and which product was injected.

 A Hylase treatment is performed with a very thin needle, which is injected directly into the hyaluronic acid product, i.e. the enzyme.
 Within a few hours, the hyaluronic acid dissolves.
 Depending on the treatment area, the injection may be more or less painful.

-Hylase is sold in ampules in powder form.
-Different concentrations – eg. 150mg, 300mg or 1,500mg – have to be diluted differently.
+Hylase is sold in ampoules in powder form.
+Different concentrations – e.g. 150mg, 300mg or 1,500mg – need to be diluted differently.
 150-300mg can be used per treatment.
-The cost of a treatment is € 290.
-The experience is particularly important in the treatment, since hylase dissolves any hyaluronic acid, including the body’s own.
-Therefore, the dosage and accurate application is particularly important.
+The cost of one treatment is 390€.
+Experience is very important in the treatment, because Hylase dissolves any hyaluronic acid, including the body’s own.
+Therefore, the dosage and exact application is especially important.

 WHAT SHOULD BE PAID SPECIAL ATTENTION TO?

 One issue that is becoming more common is that biopolymers are used in lip injections.
 The term “biopolymer” can be somewhat misleading in that it sounds like “healthy” or “biological” and is therefore sought after by the patient.
 However, this is not the case.
 It is merely a different material for lip injections, a material that consists of a completely different substance than hyaluronic acid.
 This creates the problem that the biopolymers cannot be dissolved by hylase and as a result the treatment cannot be reversed.
 From the point of view of our physicians, it is therefore essential that when injections are performed in the face, it is pointed out whether or not the product is hyaluronic acid, which can be dissolved again with hylase.